 As a Christian mystic I see and learn things that most folks do not.
 But I confess to having soft-pedaled my estimates on the sheer, infinite power of the one who gives life.
 Despite the many miracles and blessings I’ve both received and witnessed in others, I fell rather shy of the mark: Guilty of small thinking.
 Imprisoned by the restrictions I’d placed on what is possible for God.
 Assessing everything that I thought I deserved, and all that I did not.

-This challenge requires you to drop the humble pie act you picked up in church, realize that you are a direct son or daughter of the Most High, and let God give you everything that’s just perfect for you.
+My challenge requires you to drop the humble pie act you picked up in church, admit that you are a direct son or daughter of the Most High, and let God give you everything that’s just perfect for you.
 So try it.
 Test the limits of your imagination.
 What crazy fantasies and unheard-of situations can you dream up for yourself?
+Good parents love to rain untold gifts on their kids.
+But think now about perfect parents.
+God, for example.
+What sort of gifts do you expect?
 Your father in heaven can match you and up the stakes.
-Good parents love to rain fabulous gifts on their kids.
-But think about perfect parents.
-God, for example.
-What sort of gifts will your all-powerful dad give you?

 For I know the plans I have for you,” declares the Lord, “plans to prosper you and not to harm you, plans to give you hope and a future.”